AnaAGG/P4_Api-sentiment-project/README.md

 ## Endpoints Structure

-> *"/Data"* --> to obtain all the information about authors, categories and phrases from our entire database
+> *"/Data"* --> GET method.
+To obtain all the information about authors, categories and phrases from our entire database.  method

-> *"/AuthorAndQuote* --> to obtain all the authors of the API
+> *"/AuthorAndQuote* --> GET method.
+To obtain all the authors of the API

-> *"/Authors/<Collection>"* --> to get all the authors contained in a given collection
+> *"/Authors/<Collection>"* --> GET method.
+To get all the authors contained in a given collection

-> *"/Quotes/<Collection>"* --> to get all the quotes contained in a given collection
+> *"/Quotes/<Collection>"* --> GET method.
+To get all the quotes contained in a given collection

-> *"/<Collection>/delete"* --> Delete a certain author and his / her quote from the givrn collections
+> *"/<Collection>/delete"* --> POST method.
+Delete a certain author and his / her quote from the givrn collections

-> *"/<Collection>/new"* --> Insert a new author and his / her citation from the given collection
+> *"/<Collection>/new"* --> POST method.
+Insert a new author and his / her citation from the given collection

-> *"/<Collection>/update"* --> update a new author and his / her citation from the given collection
+> *"/<Collection>/update"* --> POST method. update a new author and his / her citation from the given collection

 ### Some examples of API calls: